Access the online appointment system

-You can make appointments on line for GP's and phlebotomist's using Patient Access for which you will need a PIN which you will need to collect in person from reception.
+You can also make some appointments on line for GP's and phlebotomist's using Patient Access for which you will need a PIN which you will need to collect in person from reception).

-If English is not your first language and you think you may not be able to communicate effectively with our staff please ensure that you either bring a member of your family whom you are comfortable acting as a translator or arrange for an appropriate professional translator.
+If English is not your first language and you think you may not be able to communicate effectively with our staff please ensure that you either bring a member of your family whom you are comfortable acting as a translator or we will do our best to arrange for an appropriate professional translator.

 Chaperones are available during consultations.
 Please ask at reception if you would like a chaperone present.